firebase/firebase-js-sdk/docs-devsite/app.firebaseserverappsettings.md

 ## FirebaseServerAppSettings.releaseOnDeref

 An optional object.
-If provided, the Firebase SDK will use a FinalizationRegistry object to monitor the Garbage Collection status of the provided object, and the Firebase SDK will release its refrence on the FirebaseServerApp instance when the provided object is collected. or.
+If provided, the Firebase SDK will use a FinalizationRegistry object to monitor the Garbage Collection status of the provided object, and the Firebase SDK will release its refrence on the FirebaseServerApp instance when the provided object is garbage collected.

-The intent of this field is to help reduce memory overhead for long-running cloud functions executing SSR fulfillment without the customer's app needing to orchestrate FirebaseServerApp cleanup.
-Additionally, prexisting FirebaseServerApp instances may reused if they're identical to a previously generated one that has yet to be deleted.
+The intent of this field is to help reduce memory overhead for long-running cloud functions.
+If provided, the customer's app running in a SSR pass need not worry about FirebaseServerApp cleanup, so long as the reference object is deleted (by falling out of SSR scope, for instance.)

-If the object is not provided then the application must clean up the FirebaseServerApp instance through the applicationss own standard mechanisms by invoking deleteApp.
+If an object is not provided then the application must clean up the FirebaseServerApp instance by invoking deleteApp.

-If the app provides an object in this parameter, but the application is executed in a JavaScript engine that predates the support of FinalizationRegistry (introduced in node v14.6.0, for instance), then the Firebase SDK will not be able to automatically clean up the FirebaseServerApp instance and an error will be thrown.
+If the application provides an object in this parameter, but the application is executed in a JavaScript engine that predates the support of FinalizationRegistry (introduced in node v14.6.0, for instance), then the Firebase SDK will not be able to automatically clean up the FirebaseServerApp instance and an error will be thrown.

 <b>Signature:</b>